 Have a family game night and let him choose the game.

 Pray for your dad – There is no better gift than the gift of prayer.
-Take the time to pray over your husband, dad or grandfather.
+Take the time to pray over your husband, dad, or grandfather.
+One of my favorite books on praying for your husband is Prayers of an Excellent Wife by Andrew Case

 No man can do me a truer kindness in this world than to pray for me.